-If as a UK tax resident you are considering selling a second home or residential investment property situated in the UK, there are going to be changes to the reporting requirements which are due to come into effect from 6 April 2020.
+If as a UK tax resident you are considering selling a second home or residential investment property situated in the UK, you need to be aware of changes to the reporting requirements which came into effect from 6 April 2020.

-With effect from 6 April 2020, the disposal of the UK property must be reported to HM Revenue & Customs within 30 days following the date of completion.
-Since 27 October 2021, the 30-day deadline was extended to 60 days from the date of completion.
-Please see our blog “Budget 2021 – Capital Gains Tax on the Disposal of Residential Property”
+With effect from 6 April 2020, the disposal of the UK property had to be reported to HM Revenue & Customs within 30 days following the date of completion.
+Since 27 October 2021, the 30-day deadline has been extended to 60 days from the date of completion.

-These changes are going to have an impact on individuals wishing to sell residential property, not only in the additional compliance that is required but also from a cash flow perspective.
-Care and consideration will need to be taken when looking to sell a residential property after 6 April 2020 and advice should be sought well in advance of a disposal taking place.
+These rules affect individuals wishing to sell residential property, not only in the additional compliance that is required but also from a cash flow perspective.
+Care and consideration need to be taken when selling a residential property and advice should be sought well in advance of a disposal taking place.